sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 4. The student who you went out of your way to help tutor.
 5. The dean who reprimanded you for your lazy work ethic but who admired your natural talent.
 6. A colleague who helped you cheat on your exams.
-7. The college bully who still hasnít gotten their comeuppance.
+7. The college bully who still hasn√≠t gotten their comeuppance.
 8. The brilliant student who had to leave the college after a scandal.
 9. The friend who went on to join the intelligence services.
 10. A demanding teacher who was too hard on you because they understand your true potential.